 If you are experiencing extreme symptoms of PMT, consult with your women’s health doctors to devise a suitable treatment plan.

 Vaginal discharge is a normal and necessary part of your reproductive system’s function.
-While vaginal discharge will change in appearance throughout your cycle, it is commonly clear or creamy in colour and a thin consistency.
+While vaginal discharge will change in appearance throughout your cycle, it is commonly clear or creamy in colour and has a thin consistency.
 If you’re concerned there might be something out of the ordinary with your vaginal discharge, it’s important to speak with your GP as soon as possible to ensure there is no sign of infection or inflammation.
 Signs of abnormal vaginal discharge include:

 It’s important to assess what infection, e.g., thrush or vaginosis, is present in order to receive the correct treatment.